 Daniel Kahneman’s book on Thinking Fast and Slow is a very readable, non-technical purview of our mind’s often systematic thinking errors and how they are mainly due to “errors in the machinery of cognition (ie. biases, heuristics) rather than to the corruption of thought by emotion.”
 Terrific book on understanding your own mental systems, as well as a “must-read” at the CIA.
 You can get it on Amazon.

-Bill Gates’ list of books is on my virtual book shelf.
+–Bill Gates’ list of books is on my virtual book shelf.
+He reads up to 50 books per year.
 I am often either consuming or planning to read one of the books he has read and recommends.
-Mr. Gates, founder of Microsoft and the Gates Foundation, has over 30 million followers on Twitter and is perennially on the Forbes list of billionaires.
+Mr. Gates, founder of Microsoft, the Gates Foundation has over 30 million followers on Twitter and is perennially on the Forbes list of billionaires.

 John Brockman’s The Edge is my go-to resource for answers to “questions on the edge of knowledge,” a never-ending source of stimulating discourse from brilliant minds.
 Mr. Brockman, the son of a former flower seller, has nearly 50,000 followers on Twitter and many contributors to his annual questions, such as this one posted in 2008 on what have you changed your mind about and why?